nstockton/mushclient-mume/README.md

 * bpack  --  Switch the boots that the character is currently wearing with the ones in the character's pack.
 * bpouch  --  Switch the boots that the character is currently wearing with the ones in the character's pouch.
 * ccring  --  Use the cure critic ring in the character's pack.
+* cir  --  Remove the character's helm, and switch to using the character's circlet.
 * citizen  --  Print the list of towns in which the character has citizenship.
 * cpack  --  Switch the cloak, fur, or mantle that the character is currently wearing with the cloak in the character's pack.
 * cpouch  --  Switch the cloak, fur, or mantle that the character is currently wearing with the cloak in the character's pouch.